Do you want to know how to write an Ultimate Guide that attracts 361,494 website visitors and 8,421 email subscribers to your website?

 - 14 Want to get started with writing your first Ultimate Guide?

-Neil Patel’s 6 Expert Tips on Writing an Ultimate Guide in 2018
+Neil Patel’s 6 Tips on Writing Ultimate Guides

 During the Q & A session, I asked Neil the following question: